HanaOuerghemmi/holbertonschool-simple_shell/README.md

 		.	free the memory return the output and return at the beginning
 		<br>

-A function is a block of code that is reusable and performs certain operations.
+Shell is a block of codes that is reusable and performs certain operations.
 Like any other programming language, Shell-Scripting also supports functions.
 Functions are popular for the following reasons:

 * Help to reuse a piece of code.
 * Improve the readability of the program.